openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

-If you are deploying to a simulation environment, however, it makes sense to just allocate three NICs to each VM in your OpenStack infrastructure.
-For VirtualBox, this means creating three Host Only interfaces, vboxnet0, vboxnet1, and vboxnet2, for the internal, public, and private networks respectively.
+If you are deploying to a simulation environment, however, it makes sense to just allocate three NICs to each VM in your OpenStack infrastructure, one each for the internal, public, and private networks respectively.